Radish Microgreen Nutrition: How Good Are Radish Microgreens For You?

 Researchers with the United States (U.S.) Department of Agriculture assessed over a dozen commercially available microgreen varieties to analyze their nutritional content.

-They reported that microgreens contained from four to 40 times more vitamins and carotenoids than their mature counterparts.
+They reported that microgreens contained four to 40 times more vitamins and carotenoids than their mature counterparts.
 (Carotenoids are antioxidants that are most commonly red, orange, or yellow fat-soluble pigments, providing bold colors to parts of plants).

 Of the 25 microgreen varieties tested, daikon radish, red cabbage, garnet amaranth, and cilantro carried the highest vitamin C concentrations, carotenoids, vitamin K, and vitamin E, respectively.